kushaldas/lym/docs/random.md

 ### w command

-*w* command shows who all are logged into the computer.
-If you pass the *-f* flag, it toggles the information about from where each of the user is logged in.
+The *w* command shows all the users, logged in to the computer.
+If you pass the *-f* flag, it toggles information about where each user is logged in from.

 ```
 $ w